PrismaLog/PrismaLog.github.io/index.md

 	- and comment
 - sortable columns
 - double click opens edit mode to the clicked log entry
+	- Edit all entries (begin, end, comment, ...)
-- Delete function
+	- Delete log
 	- Move log to different project and/or story and/or task

+### Mac OS status bar

+- start/stop logging of favorites
+- reopen application window
+- quit application

 ### Export